 The Worldwide Network for Blood and Marrow Transplantation (WBMT) was formally created in 2007 by leaders from major hematopoietic cell transplantation (HCT) societies and donor registries across the world, culminating in consensus on Bylaws and an organizational structure in 2009.
 With the interest and strong support of the World Health Organization (WHO), these leaders shared a mutual vision of combining efforts towards improving standardization in the global application of HCT, cellular therapy, and related fields as well as broadening the scope of data sharing.
-This "Federation of Societies" began with 17 international organizations now numbering 22, all with substantial interest in HCT (Appendix A).
+This "Federation of Societies" began with 17 international organizations now numbering 21, all with substantial interest in HCT (Appendix A).
+Of note, European Marrow Donor Information System (EMDIS) decided to be integrated into the World Marrow Donor Association (WMDA) in 2021.
 The WBMT was incorporated as a non-profit organization for educational, scientific, and philanthropic purposes under the laws of Switzerland with headquarters in Bern.
 Funding support has been solicited from relevant industry plus income from educational activities.

 Description of the earliest years of WBMT activity is available in previous Progress Reports available on the WBMT website (wbmt.org).
 They contain information on how WBMT developed, its structure and charter, its notable achievements, and its future aims and goals.
-This report focuses on the accomplishments of WBMT during the calendar year 2020.
+This report focuses on the accomplishments of WBMT during the calendar year 2021.

-The calendar year 2020 was different than previous years.
-As it was not possible to organize a face-toface meeting, the planned WBMT workshop could not take place.
+The calendar years 2020 and 2021 were different than previous years.
+Due to the COVID-19 pandemic it was not possible to organize a face-to-face meeting, which means that the WBMT workshop could not take place.
 The focus of WBMT was on COVID-19 prevention for the patients receiving cellular therapy, their caregivers and also the stem cell donors.